znxuz/freertos-threadsafe-sink/README.md

 # freertos-threadsafe-sink

-A thread-safe, lock-free with optional strict FIFO guarantee, array-based, header-only multi-producer byte sink for FreeRTOS.
+A thread-safe, lock-free or with optional strict FIFO guarantee, array-based, header-only multi-producer byte sink for FreeRTOS.

 ## Prerequisites